 To be eligible to participate in either recruitment opportunity, your student organization must be recognized through UB’s official recognition process, and must also have an up-to-date profile in UBLinked.
 Please contact Student Activities and Organizations if you have questions about your eligibility.

 New student organizations must be officially recognized in order to participate in certain campus-wide events and have a presence on UBLinked.
 An organization can be recognized by one of UB’s student governments, or by a university department or office.
 We encourage you to visit the Student Engagement office, and then we can refer you to the appropriate recognizing agent if needed.

 |Student Government Recognition||University Department or Office Recognition|

 Student governments can serve as official recognizing agents for new student organizations.
 All organizations must comply with all the formal rules and regulations related to the student government’s recognition process.

 There are currently seven student governments that have an affiliation with the University at Buffalo:

 To learn more about receiving recognition by one of these governments, please contact them directly.
-Your organization will also have to complete the New Student Organization Registration form as part of the recognition process.

 |Student organizations seeking recognition from a university department or office are required to perform the following in order to be formally recognized: |